learn-co-curriculum/cssi-10.1-webapp-architecture/README.md

 ### Conclusion
 Notice we don’t need to fully understand HOW to implement our logic, but rather we should have a general understanding of what technology we can use.
 Here is the [design doc for Mountainview] (https://docs.google.com/a/google.com/document/d/12qPuYRBiP1AR6rJjbyzG2p_bm--bJ5SPVWK_cTpvA8w/edit?usp=sharing)

-<a href='https://learn.co/lessons/cssi-10.1-webapp-architecture' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-10.1-webapp-architecture' title='APP ARCHITECTURE'>APP ARCHITECTURE</a> on Learn.co and start learning to code for free.</p>